node-class-may-2023/ComIT_Node/javascript.md

 var age;
 ```

-* Not using **var** it's a bad coding practice
+* Not using **var** is a bad coding practice
 * To avoid  unexpected errors use var to declare your variables
 * Variable names must start with a letter
-* Use descriptive variable names
+* Use descriptive variable names to keep your code [smelling nice](https://en.wikipedia.org/wiki/Code_smell)
 * In JavaScript it's common to use camel case to define variable names
-* In camel case the first word is writen in lower case and the rest of the words start with a capitalize letter
+* In camel case the first word is written in lower case and the rest of the words start with a capitalize letter

 **Example:**
 ```js